wallstersson/ukth-appinn-containerapps-orderapi/challenge1.md

 ![](images/challenge-1-overview.png)

 ## Main objectives
-- Fork the repository and clone the repository in the development environment of choice.
+- Determine and configure your development environment, shell and toolset to use.
 Some options are
   - GitHub Codespaces
   - Docker Desktop
-  - Directly on local machine
+  - Directly on local machines
+  - PowerShell or Bash (or other shell of choice like ZSH, fish, [insert your favorite shell here])
+  - Azure PowerShell or AZ CLI (locally, in container or Azure Cloudshell)
+  - Linux, Mac or Windows with Subsystem for Linux
+- Fork the repository and make a clone
 - Install load test tool
 - Log in to Azure and create a resource group